Phastboy/notebook/shell/shell_basics/README.md

 ### Command-line arguments

 Command-line arguments are values provided to a command when it's executed.
-They allow you to pass data to the command to control its behavior.
+They allow you to pass data to the command to control its behaviour.

 ### File path